exclowd/SimpleRA/docs/Overview.md

 ```

 - Both the tables being crossed should exist in the system
-- If there are columns with the same names in the two tables, the columns are indexed with the table name.
+- If there are columns with the same names in the two tables, the columns are indexed with the table tableName.
 If both tables being crossed are the same, table names are indexed with '1' and '2'

 Run: `cross_AA <- CROSS A A`